josikie/newrecipe/README.md

-# newrecipe
+# New Recipe
-API from The Guardian
+Mobile Application for user to see new recipes everyday.
+Build with Java and Android Studio.
+I build this application because my great grandmother loves to cooking.
+I fetch the data from API The Guardian